You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 tripanto's handpicked top 8 SEO Strategy that will outrank competitors and drive more organic traffic are:

 1. LightHouse (Web.DEV)

-Google has given a lot of opportunities to resolve all the technical issues associated with our website.
-Go to web.dev and paste URL, You will get a bunch of free site speed and SEO audit.
-Fix all the technical issues mentioned there (some of them cannot be fixed), but at least we can gain 80+ out of 100 in "performance", accessibility, best practice and SEO.
+Google has given us a lot of opportunities to resolve all the technical issues associated with our website.
+Go to web.dev and paste URL, you will get a bunch of free site speed and SEO audits.
+Fix all the technical issues mentioned there (some of them cannot be fixed), but at least we can gain 80+ out of 100 in "performance", accessibility, best practice, and SEO.

-Earlier we used to depend on third-party paid tools to get done these audits earlier, now it’s your turn to make your website SEO Friendly.
+Earlier we used to depend on third-party paid tools to get done these audits, now it’s your turn to make your website SEO Friendly.

 Have a look at our SEO Client's traffic has impacted after fixing those issues.

 We fixed all the SEO issues on a pointed date and see the sudden spike in organic traffic of our client website.

 All of us well aware of Meta title, Meta Description, and Meta Keywords (no importance), of course, we want to optimize these very perfectly.
 But try to implement the following advanced Meta Tags

 This tag is used to specify the website/business location to the search engines.
 It is very important to have this piece of code when targeting different countries with ccTLD.
 On top of it, GeoTagging is efficient for all Local Businesses, in this way they can tell Google and users that their location can be found in that specific area.